palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 .. image:: ../Images/ProbComponent_LMS_DisplayName.png
  :alt: Image of the problem in a unit page from a student's point of view

+In addition, edX Insights uses the display name to identify each problem.
+Unique, descriptive display names help you identify problems quickly and accurately for analysis.
+For more information, see `Using edX Insights`_.

 ==============================
 Maximum Attempts
 ==============================